un-vector-tile-toolkit/tsukuba/README.md

 # 339
 - Built in GSI
 - Raspberry Pi 4
-- Used by Khaled Mashfiq, UNITAR-UNOSAT
+- 2020-02-25/: Used by Khaled Mashfiq, UNITAR-UNOSAT
 # 340
 - Built in GSI
 - Raspberry Pi 4
+- 2020-02-28/: Used by Information Access Division, Geospatial Information Authority of Japan
 # 341
 - Built in GSI
 - Raspberry Pi 4